 Leveraging Discovery in International Arbitration: Managing Potentials and Perils

-- International Arbitration: Trends and Developments
+- Discovery in International Arbitration: Emerging Trends and Developments

 - What Lies Ahead

 - Increasing trend to use 28 USC §1782 in cross-border disputes;

 - Growing circuit split in the United States relating to the availability of Section 1782 in private commercial arbitration; and